How to Respond to Lowball Offers in Injury Claims

 • Never accept the first offer without a full review.

-• Our team includes litigators with decades of trial experience and a record that highlights 100 million+ recovered across 5,000+ cases.
+• The California trial attorneys behind this resource include litigators with decades of trial experience, with a record highlighting 100 million+ recovered across 5,000+ cases.

-"Lowballing and Stonewalling" — Shawn S. Rokni, Insider Lawyer Personal Injury Playbook
+"Lowballing and Stonewalling" — Shawn S. Rokni, California Personal Injury Playbook

 Insurers benefit from delay.
 A trial-ready file with complete documentation shortens the delay cycle and improves leverage.